AlejandroAkbal/SearX-Search-Provider-Extension/store_info.md

 - Install and Forget: Simply install the extension and SearX becomes your default search engine.
 - Options: Effortless switch between SearX instances, setting you free from the need to fork or create a new extension each time.
+- Synchronization: Use your browser's sync to match your options across different devices.
-- <b>SearXNG compatible</b>: Works seamlessly with SearXNG instances
+- SearXNG compatible: Works seamlessly with SearXNG instances

-<b>SearX is an open-source metasearch engine that respects your privacy.</b>
+SearX is an open-source metasearch engine that respects your privacy.
 By installing our extension, SearX becomes your default search engine, giving you unbiased results with no user tracking.